rubymonsters/webapps-for-beginners/source/14-resources/02-fake_methods.md

 Now, whenever Sinatra receives a `POST` request that has a parameter with the name `_method` it will treat this request as if it was a request with the HTTP method (verb) given by this parameter.
+This way one can add data to the form that isn't relevant to the user, but relevant to the application.

-That means it will treat any `POST` request that has the parameter `_method` set to `put` as a `PUT` HTTP request: it will use a route that was defined with `put`.
+Sinatra will treat any `POST` request that has the parameter `_method` set to `put` as a `PUT` HTTP request: it will use a route that was defined with `put`.
 Likewise, it will treat a `POST` requests that has the paramter set to `delete` as a `DELETE` HTTP request, and use the respective routes.

+This way we can write our application code *as if* browsers would support sending forms as `PUT` or `DELETE` requests, even though they don't.
+The only thing we need to do is add that little hidden input form field.

 <a name=footnote-1">[1]</a> You can read more about this, for example,